- Create a client for the website so that it can resolve flags.

 Force a Variant For a User

 To try out a variant, you can force it for a user with a specific user ID.
-You do this by creating an override rule on the flag.
-Override rules let you target specific attribute values, such as a list of user IDs.
+You do this by creating an individual targeting rule on the flag.
+Individual targeting rules let you target specific attribute values, such as a list of user IDs.
 For example, you can add the identifiers of your team members so only your team can test the new experience in its early stages.
-To create an override rule, follow these steps.
+To create an individual targeting rule, follow these steps.

 If you re-run the code that fetches the flag value you now see that the flag